nehajade03/Credit-Card-Analysis/README.md

 - City Income vs. Spending:Mumbai leads not only in the number of customers but also in average spending (₹26,598.40), reflecting a strong economic engagement.
     In contrast, Chennai has the lowest average spending at ₹15,961.53, correlating with its lower income utility percentage.

+## **Recommendations**

+﻿**High-Earning Segments:**

+    For business owners and customers aged 45+, offer higher credit limits to align with their high earning and spending potential.
+Provide premium credit cards with added benefits such as higher reward rates, concierge services, or travel perks.

+**Younger Customers:**

+    For 21–24 years old, introduce starter credit cards with lower credit limits, manageable interest rates, and educational materials on credit usage to promote financial responsibility.

+**Increase Credit Card Adoption:**

+    Educate customers aged 25–34, who are the most active credit card users (46.61%), about the benefits of higher credit utilization ratios for rewards and perks.
+Offer welcome bonuses or fee waivers to encourage adoption among new users.

+**Seasonal Campaigns:**

+    Launch interest-free EMIs or cashback offers during peak spending months (e.g., August to September) to increase credit card usage in categories like electronics, groceries, and entertainment.

+**Spending Categories:**

+    Provide higher reward rates (e.g., 5% cashback) for top categories like electronics (12.36%) and entertainment to encourage higher spending on credit cards.
+    Introduce promotional cashback or discounts for food and Entertainment, which currently have lower credit card spending, to balance category-wise credit utilization.

+**Technologies Used**

+    Tools: Power BI for visualization, Excel and DAX for calculations.